 Though the nature of the institute – for sanctuary or incarceration, as a vision of an austere future or a vestige of an afflicted past – is strategically vague, and the narrative structurally nonlinear, the physical and psychological effects that institutionalisation elicits are evocative and visceral.
 With flashing lights and electronic strikes echoing through the space and inflicting the strict structure and invasive feel of the Institute on the spectator and occupant alike, it’s physical theatre that forces itself to be felt.

-Though its epithet is the very antithesis, physical theatre often feels figurative – figures, actions, and configurations that suggest a thought, action or feeling other than what they literally are – yet Gecko’s choreography is full of aching truth and tactility.
+Though its epithet is the very antithesis, physical theatre often feels figurative – figures, actions, and configurations that suggest a thought, action or feeling other than what they actually are – yet Gecko’s choreography is full of aching truth and tactility.
 Along with agile counterpoises and tightly choreographed patterns, there’s a playful vignette featuring Lahav and a perpetually fretful Chris Evans pilfering cigarettes and touches fraught with tacit affection.
 As the grip of the place, tightens its fist on its defenceless occupants, the choreography fractures to reveal a frailer physicality, as the counterpoises collapse, the vignettes fall into frantic confrontations and farcical echoes of each other, and even the softest of touches are flinched from.

 Even with a choreographic texture that is forged and fractured with such complexity, it’s touch that is Gecko’s finest act.
 With all its lingering and longing illustrated and felt physically, language is scarce and itself a feature of the isolation the institute inflicts, as François Testory’s frail authority figure, talking only in his native French, fights against the eager touch and affection of Ryen Perkins-Gangnes.

 Though a female dancer could develop, not detract from, an exploration of the way care is gendered and performed, particularly as a traditionally feminine trait, the decision offers a delicate, original, and oft-neglected look at the intersection – and often opposition – of tenderness and traditional virility.
 With this focus, the finale, with the actors finally dancing as a unified fraternity, is an uplifting act of defiance against the conflict that the institute, with its suffocating structure and enforced isolation, forces upon them.